Court dress: Germany

 While the colour of German judges' robes can vary, lawyers in all branches of the law nearly always wear black robes with silk trimmings while in court, with the exception of those admitted to the Federal Court of Justice Bar, in civil matters; these specially appointed attorneys in private practice also wear dark red robes with silk trimming.

 The robes of lawyers and judges can be distinguished by the size and material of the lining.
 State prosecutors wear the same black robes as states' judges sitting in "ordinary" (criminal or civil) courts, while representatives of the Federal Public Prosecutor General wear dark red robes like federal court judges.

 At the Federal Constitutional Court, a different type of robe is used which is based on the historical court dress of the Italian town of Florence.
 The constitutional court judges wear scarlet satin robes with a very high neckline, and caps, combined with a white pleated jabot.
 Lawyers appearing before the Constitutional Court wear their accustomed robes, i.e. black or dark red.

-Hong Kong

-Under the "one country, two systems" principle, Hong Kong remains a common law jurisdiction.
-Court dress in Hong Kong practically remains unchanged from its British administration era and is similar to court dress in England and Wales.
-English legal traditions are well preserved.
-Judges of the former Supreme Court of Hong Kong wore wigs; those of the present Hong Kong Court of Final Appeal, however, do not wear wigs, but only gowns with lace jabot, similar to those worn on the International Court of Justice.

-Some judges wear wigs as part of the ceremonies during the ceremonial opening of the legal year in Hong Kong.